 As a Sister of Notre Dame, Sr. Geraldine is a person who embraces the dictates of St. Julie Billiart, the foundress, and embodies the Mission Statement of the Sisters ...
 "Making known God's goodness ... through a Gospel way of life, ... (and) by continuing a strong educational tradition - educating for life."

 "I'd been asked for several months to write something of my Bishop Fenwick experience, since the seniors were dedicating their yearbook to me," Father Messina, in 2009 the pastor of St. Mary's Parish in Winchester, recalled.
 "I was deeply honored.
 But I put it off and put it off some more until it was the 11th hour, the night before graduation, and suddenly at 1 a.m. the words just flowed."
-The result can be read near these; words that resonate with Fenwick Family members a quarter century later.
+The words continue to resonate with Fenwick Family members a quarter century later.

 Fr.
 Dick had been a priest for seven years and loved parish work, as he noted, when the Archdiocese's personnel office asked him to interview for the chaplain's post at Fenwick.
 "I wasn't too interested," he confessed.
 "When I was asked at the interview why I wanted the job, I said I didn't, but I'd been asked to come up for the interview."